|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 The critical care specialist (intensivist) may be the primary provider of care or a consultant.
 The intensivist needs to be competent not only in a broad range of conditions common among critically ill patients but also with the technological procedures and devices used in the intensive care setting.
 The care of critically ill patients raises many complicated ethical and social issues, and the intensivist must be competent in areas such as end-of-life decisions, advance directives, estimating prognosis, and counseling of patients and their families.

 Intensivists are highly trained to understand and manage the wide range of life-threatening conditions that may occur in adults, from common illnesses and traumatic injuries to rare diseases and complications.
 Often, several body systems are affected by critical illness or injury and need to be monitored and supported.
 Intensivists need to be prepared to quickly intervene with specialized procedures and life-sustaining technologies and treatments.

 Examples of common problems that may require care in the ICU include heart attack, stroke, pneumonia, surgical complications, serious infections, severe breathing problems, poisoning, severe injuries or wounds, and burns.
 However, any illness or injury that threatens life may result in a patient being admitted to the ICU for care.

-The Chester County Hospital has dedicated itself to providing the most effective and efficient care possible for critically ill patients.
-The Hospital's 14-bed ICU houses state-of-the-art medical equipment specifically designed for the care of critically ill or injured patients.
-In addition to the latest technologies, the Hospital's ICU utilizes a team approach led by intensivists as described above.
+Chester County Hospital has dedicated itself to providing the most effective and efficient care possible for critically ill patients.
+The hospital's 14-bed ICU houses state-of-the-art medical equipment specifically designed for the care of critically ill or injured patients.
+In addition to the latest technologies, the hospital's ICU utilizes a team approach led by intensivists as described above.
 These critical care specialists evaluate and manage the care of the patients in the ICU.

-For more information about intensivists on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at 610.738.2300 or visit the Find a Doctor section of our website.
+For more information about intensivists on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.